carpentries/instructor-training/index.md

 Because we have only limited time, some things are beyond the scope of this training.
 We will not be learning:

 - How to program in R or Python, use the Unix shell, Git or SQL, or any of the other topics taught in Data Carpentry, Library Carpentry, or Software Carpentry workshops.
-- How to [create your own lessons from scratch][cldt-curriculum] (although you will have a good start on the principles behind that sort of work if you are inspired to learn more).
+- How to create your own lessons from scratch (although you will have a good start on the principles behind that sort of work if you are inspired to learn more, for example in our [lesson development training][cldt-curriculum]).

 If you would like to attend Instructor Training, please visit the [Become an Instructor page](https://carpentries.org/become-instructor/) on
 The Carpentries website for details on admission.